how to get results in the gym

 You need a good training plan, designed according to your goals, lifestyle and physiology.

-In addition, it is not enough to have a good training plan.
+Furthermore, it is not enough to have a good training plan.

-Take training seriously to get results seriously.
+Take your training seriously to get serious results.

 What does this mean?